liftcode/lift-research/quantified-diet/README.md

 Our intention is to release this data so that other people can use it.
 The default licenses are MIT for code and Creative Commons for data.
 If you want to use our data:

 * Please give attribution.
-A direct link to the Lift website is preferred: http://lift.do
+A direct link to the Coach.me website is preferred: http://coach.me
 * Let us know what you're working on.
 We'll help you promote it.

 # Privacy and Data

 All of our data was collected on an agreement with our users that it would be anonymized or aggregated.
-We've taken care to remove direct links to identity such as email, chronological data such as ordering of results and timestamps, identifying data points that can be tracked back to Lift profiles and truly sensitive answers (given that anonymization of user data is very error prone).
+We've taken care to remove direct links to identity such as email, chronological data such as ordering of results and timestamps, identifying data points that can be tracked back to Coach.me profiles and truly sensitive answers (given that anonymization of user data is very error prone).

 In particular, we've represented weight change as percentage of weight lost so that people who share their weight loss amount publicly (many did) do not inadvertenly reveal their actual weight.